Contents

 John Deere’s plough enabled 1800s western migration.
 The plough helped farmers produce more with less.
 Deere’s “Plow that Broke the Plains” sold over 10,000 ploughs by 1855.

 John Deere was smart, driven, and moral.
 He made high-quality equipment and always took the high road in business.
-“I will never put my name on a product that does not have the best that is in me,” he added.
+“Never will I endorse a product that doesn’t reflect the best of who I am,” he declared.

 John Deere, like Henry Ford, knew that strategic inventory would boost sales.
 Blacksmiths often manufactured items “made-to-order” during John Deere’s time.
 Slow and inefficient.
 John Deere increased production and stocked crucial supplies so consumers could get their purchases.